 New!
-On the etsy version of the Rugmakers Homestead: Pre-folded cotton fabric strip, hot pad kits and PDF files of out of print books for instant download.
+On the etsy version of the Rugmakers Homestead: Pre-folded cotton fabric strip, hot pad kits and PDF files of out of print books for instant download--Good News for our International Customers.
 You’ll also find all of the same items in our regular catalog in a mobile-friendly environment.
 Just click on any of the photos shown.

 New Rugmaker's Handbook: The Lost Bohemian & Swedish Braids

 Rugmaker's Handbook No. 6: The Lost Bohemian & Swedish Braids, Rugs, Baskets & Variations is now available--AND in full color with tons of new information for the textile explorer.

 It's been 30 years since I wrote about Bohemian braids for the first time and I've never did manage to get the directions for the Swedish braid in print until now.
 I know it doesn't seem fair to some of you that I'd had photos of the Swedish braid on the website for 20 years and still hadn't written the instructions.
 So to all of you--Thanks for your patience!